LugePaul/helix.go/README.md

   transparently, giving you real-time visibility into your services' health and performance with zero added effort.

-- **Consistent event propagation:** At the heart of helix is the "*Event*" object, which is passed seamlessly between services via distributed tracing.
+- **Consistent event propagation:** At the heart of helix is the `event.Event` object, which is passed seamlessly between services via distributed tracing.
 This object provides full end-to-end observability, enabling you to trace events across your entire service mesh with minimal setup.
-Whether an event is handled by one service or propagated across multiple, all its context is preserved and easily accessible for debugging, analysis, and monitoring.
+Whether an event is handled by one service or propagated across multiple, all its context is preserved and easily accessible for debugging, analysis, monitoring, and even usage tracking.

 - **Consistent error handling:** helix ensures a uniform approach to error handling and recording across the core library and all integrations.
 By using consistent